 Waves plugins have been an industry standard for a great many years.

-Many, if not most, iconic producers use at least a few of the waves plugins in their mixes and they have become industry standard for pop music.
+The vast majority, if not all, iconic producers use at least a few of the waves plugins in their mixes and they have become industry standard for pop music production.

 If you listen to any even slightly commercial music, chances are waves plugins and effects were used to mix and master the track.